 - How to improve transitions and advocate for appropriate supports.

-We will be offering both daytime and evening sessions for this training.
-There will be a registration fee of $50.00 for professionals.
-Parents/ caregivers and students will not be subject to a registration fee.
+We are offering both daytime and evening sessions for this training.
+There will be a registration fee of $50.00 + HST for professionals.
+Parents/caregivers and students can attend for free.

-If you have any further questions/ concerns or would prefer to pay for this session via cheque, please contact Sue Brooks, Halton FASD Coordinator at email@example.com
+If you have any further questions, please contact Sue Brooks, Halton FASD Program Manager, at email@example.com.